Kent State vs. Northern Illinois NCAA Football Odds, Plays and Insights | November 3, 2021

 Over/Under Insights

-- Kent State's games this season have gone over 66.5 points three of eight times.
+- Kent State and its opponents have gone over the current 66.5-point total in three of eight games this season.

 - Northern Illinois and its opponents have combined to score more than 66.5 points in three of eight games this season.

-- Wednesday's over/under is 7.6 points higher than the combined 58.9 PPG average of the two teams.
+- The two teams combine to score 58.9 points per game, 7.6 less than the over/under in this contest.

-- These two squads combine to surrender 64.9 points per game, 1.6 fewer than this contest's over/under.
+- The 64.9 combined points per game that these two squads have allowed this season are 1.6 fewer than the 66.5 total in this contest.

 - Golden Flashes games have an average total of 65.4 points this season, 1.1 fewer than Wednesday's over/under.